DessiLBI2020/DessiLBI/README.md

  To visualize the sparse structue, please use vis.sh

   # Filter Visualization Example
- We use the visualization code of https://github.com/utkuozbulak/pytorch-cnn-visualizations to visualize the filters.
+ We use the visualization code of  <a href="https://github.com/utkuozbulak/pytorch-cnn-visualizations"> <b>Pytorch CNN Visualization.</b> to visualize the filters.
 We give one example for visualization of LeNt on MNIST in example/mnist_plot_example